This collection features six limiter effects also called maximizers and four free bonus plugins.

 With lots of parameters to be tweaked, the ClipShifter proves it can be a versatile tool.
 Set how much headroom you need with the threshold knob and drive the In Gain to start getting some compression.
 After that, try the Clip Shape knob to cut off the harshest peaks and add some character to the sound.

-- Scale: get full control on how you want the waveform graph to show inside the plugin, with adjustable zoom and scale.
+Get full control over how you want the waveform graph to show inside the plugin, with adjustable zoom and scale.

 Character & Sound: